MFlorCampos/activity-scheduler/README.md

 ### ⚡️ What libraries did you use?
 What are they used for?
 Why did you choose them specifically?

-- Next Js -
+- Next Js - Is the default method recommended in the react [documentation](https://react.dev/learn/start-a-new-react-project) as it provides access to the most commonly used featueres that any site might need.
-- React Date Picker - to easily resolve the date/time picker
+- React Date Picker - To easily resolve the date/time picker

 ### ⚡️ What improvements or new features would you add if you had more time to work on the problem?